 The network is open to all those in North Yorkshire and Teesside who are working with (or interested in learning more about how to work with) children and young people with Special Educational Needs and Disability, including music practitioners, workshop leaders, classroom teachers, staff, freelance practitioners, and carers.

 Membership is free and includes invitations to training events and conferences; opportunities to network with peers; online forums to share learning and effective practice; plus e-bulletins featuring the latest policy updates, research and sector news.

 Telephone: 01904 543382

 NYPACT is the parent carer forum for North Yorkshire and aim to provide a collective voice for parents of children with disabilities and additional needs.
-They are a voluntary organisation run by a management committee of volunteer parent carers and supported by a part-time paid member of staff based at North Yorkshire and York Forum.
+They are a voluntary organisation run by a management committee of volunteer parent carers who are supported with administration by Community First Yorkshire.

 Membership is free and is open to North Yorkshire families that include children or young people aged up to 25 with special educational needs or a disability.
 Parents, carers and others can also volunteer to support NYPACT, either as part of the committee or in their locality.

 Ryedale Special Families